dreadwrr/Developer-buddy/README.md

 ## Porteus:
 To save to the backup in changes= type <br>save-changesnew <br>
+This is straightforward where it gets a little confusing is next <br><br>
 To save to backup in changes=EXIT:/ <br> first turn isolateBACK to true. then 'save-changesnew backup' and a backup will be made in /changes.bak beside /changes

 With isolateBACK false changes are saved to /changes with rsync.
 You can also autosave to true which will add your $BASEDIR to changes commit and set it executable. this will save changes and